 The U-162 was sunk on 3rd September 1942 south of Barbados, in position 12.21N 59.29W, by depth charges from the British destroyers HMS Vimy, HMS Pathfinder and HMS Quentin.
 Of the 51 crew there were 49 survivors.
 Douglas was not part of the crew at the time.

-My father told me that when he, and his brother sailed to Guyana on the Mary M. Lewis, sometime between the Two World Wars, a pig lived on board.
+My father told me that when he, and his brother sailed to Guyana on the Mary M. Lewis in 1939 a pig lived on board.
 If the captain got lost the pig would be put into the sea and it would swim in the direction of the nearest land.
 I am not sure if that is true but most accounts of sailing vessels trading between the islands mention having a pig on board.

 Here is a copy of an article taken from the Barbados Observer of 30th May 1942: